Draterr/Draterr.github.io/_posts/2024-3-5-CozyHosting.markdown

 ## USER

 we see that we are the app user on the box.
 If we run `ls` we can see the jar file of the web app.
-Let’s move it onto your machine and extract it.
+Let’s move it onto our machine and extract it.
 After, extracting it we see two files.

 ![Untitled](/assets/images/cozyhosting/18.png)